 When severe weather conditions become apparent, the U.S. Weather Bureau describes conditions by two (2) classifications - a Watch or a Warning.
 This applies to the reporting of severe thunderstorms, the approach of weather conditions favoring the formation of tornadoes, floods, winter storm conditions, etc.

-A Watch becomes effective when atmospheric conditions are favorable to produce the particular weather phenomenon.
+A Watch becomes effective when atmospheric conditions are favorable to produce the weather phenomenon.

 A Warning means that the weather condition has been spotted and prompt action must be taken for safety.